Updated June 14, 2021

 For all Ryerson university information and updates for COVID-19 including an extensive FAQ visit Ryerson COVID-19 Information and Updates.
 For travel specific information see Ryerson International FAQs below.

-Ryerson has suspended all future university-sanctioned international travel and in-person activity abroad for students and staff until August 31st, 2021.
-The latest suspension was announced on March 3, 2021, see here for complete communication, opens in new window.
-The suspension on university-sanctioned in-person international activity (including Experiential Learning) also applies to students currently residing outside of Canada.
+Ryerson has suspended all future university-sanctioned international travel and in-person activity abroad for students until the end of the fall 2021 semester.
+The latest suspension was announced on June 14, 2021, see here for complete communication.

 For more information regarding the Canadian Government’s travel advisory to avoid non-essential travel outside of Canada until further notice, see Canada’s Official Global Travel Advisory, external link, opens in new window.